stephenhu3/vision-camera/README.md

 # vision-camera
-Computer vision application for color blindness using D5M camera on DE2 FPGA
+Computer vision application for color blindness using D5M camera on Cyclone II FPGA